-Thrips are a class of extremely tiny insects – almost microscopic – that either destroy or protect plants.
-They can be found both in the garden and in the house.
+Thrips are tiny insects – nearly microscopic – that either destroy or protect plants.

 Key thrips facts